 Turning Leaf provides treatment and crisis intervention services to youth and adults living with intellectual challenge (e.g., Fetal Alcohol Spectrum Disorder) and mental illness (e.g., Schizophrenia, Depression).

-The vision of Turning Leaf is to enhance the lives of those living with an intellectual challenge and mental illness through unconditional acceptance and empowering change.
+The vision of Turning Leaf is to enhance the lives of those living with intellectual challenge and mental illness through unconditional acceptance, empowering change.

 Turning Leaf employs the guiding principles of unconditional acceptance and empowering change in our approach to not only the lives of the individuals we support, but the lives of each and every member of our team.
 We have created a culture that is conducive to successful personal growth and have created an environment where every team member feels like they are making a difference in each other’s lives.

 The support workers of the Turning Leaf community all highly value the importance of secure and trusting relationships.
-The connections we, within our community, share with participants serve as the foundation for supportive change.
+The connections we share with participants serve as the foundation for supportive change.
 We believe that for the support process to be effective, we must work to attain a secure, trusting relationship with the participants.

 As the relationship with the participant develops, Turning Leaf support workers engage the participant in a process of change.
-At a pace that is determined by the participant, support workers use a person-centered approach to help the participant identify parts of their life they would like to be different.
+At a pace that is determined by the participant, support workers use a person-centered approach to help the participant create differences.
 Through goal-setting and plan development, the participant and support workers work together to meet with success.

 The Turning Leaf support worker believes that change is possible.
 Even the smallest change is regarded as forward movement towards larger goals.
 Support workers identify success, reframe challenges, and provide emotional support when obstacles are encountered.
 Our main job however, is to share with the participants, a sense of hope and possibility.